ktbaek/Excess-deaths-Denmark/README.md

 from the baselines, I established season adjusted baselines and a 95% prediction interval (calculated as 1.96
 ![\\times](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Ctimes "\times")
-standard deviation) based on the quarter-specific variation shown for 2010-19 in Figure 3.
-The prediction interval thus reflects the expected variation around the season adjusted baseline based on the observed pre-pandemic variation.
-Note, that it is here assumed that the expected seasonal variation is proportional to the linear baseline value within each stratification group (the 40-49yo age group in Figure 6 exemplifies this).
+standard deviation) based on the quarter-specific variation (shown for 2010-19 in Figure 3).
+The season adjusted baseline thus reflects the expected seasonal variation around the linear baseline, and the prediction interval reflects the expected variation around the season adjusted baseline, both based on the observed pre-pandemic variation in the reference period.
+Note, that I assume the expected variation to be proportional to the linear baseline value within each stratification group (the 40-49yo age group in Figure 6 exemplifies this).
 Figures 4 and 5 show the death rates for each age and sex group together with the season adjusted baselines.

 ![**Quarterly death rates and season adjusted baselines using 2010-19 as reference period.** Colored lines indicate the quarterly death rates,